bgangioni/4917_emu_c/README.md

 ...where XX represents values in the range 00, 01, 02 ..
 13, 14, 15

 ...which in turn represent either instructions or data.

+Invalid values (i.e. not within the specific range) will be initialized to 00.

 These space separated values are considered to be the memory, and they are numbered 0 to 15.